 A document providing an overview of your high-level training periodization until your A race (typically, within the next year).
 See for example here.

-I only coach 1 to 1 and do not provide any pre-made long-term plans.
-I limit the number of people I coach to ~5-10 to ensure I can dedicate the required time to each one of you.
+I only coach 1 to 1 and therefore limit the number of people I coach to less than 10 to ensure I can dedicate the required time to each one of you.

 If anything comes up or you need more feedback, you can message me anytime.